DNS Troubleshooting

 DNS Troubleshooting from the PDQ Server

 To troubleshoot DNS, ensure that the target computer is the correct computer.
-This can be accomplished by performing the following:
+This can be accomplished by running the following commands:

 DNS Troubleshooting from the DNS Server